unjulee/sensor_dev/manuals/manual_1.md

 ## Fabrication

 **Fabrication for the MAPE Turbidity Sensor** <br/>
-   The only modification necessary for the endoscope is the addition of a cage holding the non-reflective material in front of the camera lens.
-The material will be mounted to a disk, which will be held at the end of three prongs.
+   The only modification necessary for the endoscope is the addition of an extension holding the non-reflective material in front of the camera lens.
+The material will be mounted to a disk held at the end of three prongs.
 The prongs themselves will be attached to a sleeve that slides onto the body of the endoscope.
 (The prongs will allow for the normal movement of particles between the camera and disk.)
 Finally, the sleeve will be held in place by an adjustable screw, as a shaft collar is held by a set screw.
 The sleeve, prongs, and plate will be made of metal, and for the non-reflective material we currently suggest matte black rubber.
 To fix the position along the endoscope at which the sleeve attaches, another metal collar can be attached as a stopping point.
-Below is a plan of the cage. <br/>
+Below is a plan of the extension. <br/>

    <p align="center">
    <img src="/drawings/MAPE_extension.png" height=300> </br>
    </p>
-   Figure 4. <span style="color:red">CAPTION HERE (what do we need to add though anyway?) </span> See the Fusion 360&trade; <a href="https://github.com/AguaClara/sensor_dev/blob/master/drawings/MAPE%20v5.f3d"> here</a>. </br>
+   Figure 4. <span style="color:red">CAPTION HERE (what do we need to add though anyway?) </span> Find the Fusion 360&trade; file <a href="https://github.com/AguaClara/sensor_dev/blob/master/drawings/MAPE%20v5.f3d"> here</a>. </br>
    </br>

 <span style="color:red"> *FINISH TABLE* </span> </br>